Summer Research* Experiences for Undergraduates

 - Projects that are developing promising groundwork for an extramural funding proposal.

-The proposal must be submitted to the dean (or equivalent) by February 15 or the next working day if this date falls on a weekend or holiday.
+The proposal must be submitted to the chair (or equivalent) by February 12, 2018 or the next working day if this date falls on a weekend or holiday.